- Sustainability overview

 - Provide a safe and healthy work environment and ensure the welfare of the staff.

 - High-performance teamwork at Pacific Basin is vital to our success.
-We foster high crew standards and teamwork at sea, and our shore-based technical managers operations are experienced former ships' Masters and Chief Engineers.
-This encourages a culture where problems are shared openly and officers can rely on consistent support from ashore.
+We foster high crew standards and teamwork at sea, and our shore-based technical, marine & safety and most senior operations managers are experienced former ship captains and chief engineers.
+This encourages a culture where problems are shared openly and officers can rely on the very best, consistent support from ashore.